Climate Stories Project

 We facilitate climate storytelling workshops for organizations, communities, and schools!
 Please visit the workshop page for more details.

+The online training dates are Thursday, April 3, Thursday, April 17, and Thursday May 1, all at 12:00 noon Eastern Standard Time.
 Are you excited about becoming an ambassador for climate storytelling in your community?
 Join Climate Stories Project and participants from around the world for a 3-part training series to learn about climate storytelling, develop interview skills, and record and share climate stories.

 As a Climate Stories Ambassador you will: